harshitneversettle/Capstone_harshit/README.md

 ---

-## Usage Flow
+## Usage Flow (Program Level)

-1. Connect your wallet
+1. Initialize the global treasury and configuration accounts.
-2. Deposit tokens as liquidity or lock collateral
+2. For liquidity providers:
-3. Borrow assets within allowed LTV ratio
-4. Repay borrowed funds with interest
-5. Withdraw funds at any time
+   - Initialize LP state.
+   - Deposit liquidity into the treasury.
+   - Optionally withdraw liquidity later.
+3. For borrowers:
+   - Initialize a loan pool (per-user PDA).
+   - Deposit collateral into the vault.
+   - Borrow against collateral, subject to LTV and utilization-based interest.
+   - Repay principal + interest.
+   - Withdraw collateral once the loan is cleared.

 ---